segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 2. Click **+ New Mapping**.
 - All actions in an actions-based destination can receive traits you configure with Trait Activation.
 3. Locate the  **Select mappings** section to confirm the default field mappings match the traits in your custom setup.
 - To update a trait field mapping for Identify calls, click on a field, and in the dropdown search bar enter `traits.` followed by your trait (for example, `traits.trait_1`).
-Segment sends traits you select for enrichment in the `traits` object.
+Segment sends traits you select for enrichment as traits in the `traits` object.
 - To update a trait field mapping for Track calls, click on a field, and in the dropdown search bar enter `properties.` followed by your trait (for example, `properties.trait_1`).
 Segment sends traits you select for enrichment as properties in the `properties` object.
 - Click **Use as an event variable** to add your trait.
 4. Click **Save** and navigate back to Engage to finish building your Audience.